Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/DB2_to_DBC_Filtered_README.md

 - DB2 structure may have changed between versions
 - Script expects specific column names (case-insensitive)

+"Download failed / requests module not found":
+- Install requests module: pip install requests
+- Check internet connection to Wago.tools
+- Some files may not be available on Wago.tools (normal, will be logged)
+- Script continues if download fails, CSV files are still generated

+"Downloaded files not working in WoW":
+- Verify file paths match WoW directory structure
+- Verify your .dbc
+- Most sounds go to wow\data\patch-x.mpq directory
+- Locale-specific sounds to wow\data\[locale]\patch-[locale]-x.mpq (e.g., wow\data\enUS\)
+- .ogg do WORKS in wow 3.3.5a however some codec version won't (eg. lavf55.33.100)

 ================================================================================
 DIFFERENCES FROM FULL DB2_to_DBC.py